Riding a motorcycle is one of the most freeing and thrilling activities you can do. Unfortunately, it is also dangerous.

 At StangerLaw LLC, our West Hartford, Connecticut motorcycle injury attorneys are dedicated to protecting our clients’ legal rights.

 We will work tirelessly to hold all responsible parties accountable and help you recover compensation you deserve after being involved in a motorcycle accident in Connecticut.
-Call (860) 561-0651 or contact our CT motorcycle accident law firm today to schedule a free, initial consultation.
+Call (860) 561-0651 or contact our CT motorcycle accident law firm today to schedule an initial consultation.

 What Steps to Take Following a Motorcycle Accident in CT